BrianLiu1319/San-Diego-County-Quid-Pro-Quo-Wage-Analysis/README.md

 Where users can get help with your project
 A Code Dictionary and data dictionary is currently being implemented into the repo wiki.

-This repo contains the code of the SDCTA data science team which includes: Ashvin Chaudhary, Brandon Miner, Eric Jung, Khalil Burrell, and Ryan Penkala (Lead).
+This repo contains the code of the SDCTA data science team which includes: Ashvin Chaudhary, Brandon Miner, Brian Liu, Eric Jung, Khalil Burrell, and Ryan Penkala (Lead).